 By implementing the Rooney rule into the IT sector, this policy will ensure that for every x amount of candidates selected for interviews, y amount of them must be women.
 Therefore, more women will be given a chance to be interviewed, leading to a possible increase in positions filled by women within this field.

 Having a panel of interviewers has its advantages when avoiding discrimination in the hiring process.
 One of the main advantages is that it allows for more input, therefore, one person is not the sole decider in choosing which candidate they think is best for the position.

 However, having a panel of interviewers does not always eliminate bias in the hiring process.
 In fact, sometimes having a panel of interviewers can still lead to one person influencing the opinion of others, especially if that person has a lot of authority.
 ‘Groupthink’ is often a result of this occurrence, and can be just as ineffective in eliminating hiring bias as having a single interviewer make the decision.

 Many of today’s companies have cultural fit interviews, where candidates are assessed on how they would fit in with the wider team.
 While great in theory, in practice, poorly carried out cultural fit interviews can create a clique-based environment where everyone gravitates towards homogenous groups so be careful.

-In order to avoiding groupthink or any other clique-driving behavior in the hiring process, it is advisable to also capture objective data when recruiting.
-Objective data such as measuring candidates for team fit or standard psychometric data helps to minimise the risk of discrimination by providing a different view on a candidate’s suitability that’s independent of any one assessor.
+In order to avoid groupthink or any other clique-driving behaviour in the hiring process, it is advisable to also capture objective data when recruiting.
+Using selection technologies such as using ThriveMap’s work simulation assessments to measure candidate suitability will minimise the risk of discrimination by providing objective data on a relevance that’s independent of any single assessor.